That four-letter-word that creates tension in the minds of grown men and women everywhere.

 However, it can be hard to find what kind of diet works for everyone.
 Additionally, if you are looking to lose weight, a healthy meal plan is just the start.

 One of the best weight-loss apps we’ve found is one called Noom.
-This program uses human coaches, food logging, and educational tools to “trick” their users into losing weight and making lasting changes to their lifestyle.
+This program uses human coaches, food logging, and educational tools to “trick” their users into losing weight and making lasting changes to their lifestyles.

 For a limited time, Noom is offering a free trial offer to all Dietspotlight readers, so take advantage while you still can.